Causes of ventricular fibrillation include:

 - Inadequate blood flow to the heart due to coronary artery disease (CAD)

-- Scar tissue within the heart due to previous injury to the heart such as a heart attack
+- Scar tissue within the heart due to past harm to the heart, such as a heart attack

 - Heart failure

 - Infection of the heart muscle— myocarditis